 With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

-If you’re a fitness app owner, implementing gamification techniques can help you amplify the reach and boost customer satisfaction.
+If you’re a fitness app owner, implementing gamification techniques can help you amplify your reach and boost customer satisfaction.

 Today, fitness enthusiasts aren’t looking for an app that gives them information on how to get in shape.